The Sumerians

 But it really only began to be excavated in an extensive way with hundreds of workers digging enormous holes in the soil when a joint excavation was undertaken between the British Museum and the University Museum of Pennsylvania.

-And that joint excavation was led by Leonard Woolley, who was an experienced archaeologist and was chosen by the two museums to lead the digs
+And that joint excavation was led by Leonard Woolley, who was an experienced archaeologist and was chosen by the two museums to lead the dig

 from 1922.

-Well, the site is enormous, and there's very much that's visible on the ground, as it were, the remains of decayed mud-brick structures.
+Well, the site is enormous and there's very much that's visible on the ground, as it were, the remains of decayed mud brick structures and dominating the site is an enormous mound, which is the decayed remains of the so-called ziggurat.

 Was the ziggurat?